XenosETC/ELI-V1-Liquidity-Standard/docs/amm-requirements.md

 The ELI Standard (Eternal Liquidity Instrument) defines a way to create **immutable, governance-free liquidity** on Proof-of-Work chains like Ethereum Classic (ETC).

-However, ELI does **not** mandate a specific DEX or AMM.
+ELI does **not** mandate a specific AMM.

-Instead, it defines **requirements** that any AMM must satisfy in order to safely host **ELI-compliant liquidity pools** (i.e., PoBL pools with burned LP).
+Instead, it provides **requirements** that ensure burned LP (PoBL) liquidity remains:

+- immutable
+- non-withdrawable
+- ungoverned
+- anchored for the lifetime of the chain

 This document explains:

 - what makes an AMM ELI-compatible
-- how to evaluate an AMM contract
+- how protocol fees affect (or do not affect) PoBL
 - how HebeSwap V2 fits these requirements
-- when a developer should consider building a dedicated / custom AMM
+- when a developer should deploy a dedicated ELI-only AMM

 ---